Funiculaire Ecluse–Plan

 Funiculaire Ecluse - Plan is a funicular railway in Neuchâtel, Switzerland.
 The line leads from Ecluse at 442 m to Plan at 556 m, the neighborhood of the city on Le Plan (595 m).
 The funicular with two cars has a single track with a passing loop.
 The line of 399 m in length has a difference of elevation of 111 m.
 Intermediate stations are Boine (520 m) and Côte.
 The lower part and the passing loop are in tunnels (80 m and 86 m length originally).
-Built in 1890, it used water counterbalancing before electrification in 1907.
+Built in 1890, it is the oldest of the three funicular railways in the city of Neuchâtel.
+It was a rack railway of the Riggenbach type and it used water counterbalancing before electrification in 1907.
 The funicular is owned and operated by Transports publics Neuchâtelois.